JayanthiPalanichamy/ElucidateTheScene/README.md

 # Elucidate the scene
-A TensorFlow implementation of the image-to-text model described in the paper:
+A TensorFlow implementation of the image-to-text model.

 ## Contact
 ***Author:*** Jayanthi Palanichamy